marinaserranomontes/annotation-widget/README.md

 Prerequisites
 -----

-* **OpenTok JavaScript client SDK**: your web page must load [OpenTok.js](https://tokbox.com/developer/sdks/js/) first, then opentok-annotations.js.
+* **OpenTok JavaScript client SDK**: your web page must load [OpenTok.js](https://tokbox.com/developer/sdks/js/) first, then [opentok-annotations.js](https://github.com/opentok/annotation-component-web/blob/master/opentok-annotations.js).
 * **An API key**: obtained when you sign up for a [developer account](https://dashboard.tokbox.com/users/sign_up).
 * **Session ID and token**: during testing and development phases, you can generate these inside the [Dashboard](https://dashboard.tokbox.com/).
-Before going live, you will need to deploy a [server SDK](https://tokbox.com/developer/sdks/server/) which generates these values automatically.
+Before going live, you will need to deploy a [server SDK](https://tokbox.com/developer/sdks/server/) and generate these values automatically.

 Installation